biancajemsten/dev-challenge/README.md

 * Displaying the returned data in the grid
 * Anything else you'd like to show us

+**Before using the app.** Please run yarn seed before using the app in order to get the best experience.

 ### What the app can do

 #### Home page